Adapting Character Profiles

 How It Works

-source_indexfrominput_path. - Resolve target schema — looks up the target client in the schema registry (
+source_idxfromsource_path(or every character whensource_idx=-1). - Resolve target schema: looks up the target client in the schema registry (

-patienthub/schemas/__init__.py) and extracts its JSON Schema definition. - Optional few-shot example — if
+patienthub/schemas/__init__.py) and extracts its JSON Schema definition. - Optional few-shot example: when

-example_pathis set, the first entry in that file is included in the prompt as a concrete reference for structure and field meanings (the LLM is instructed not to copy its facts). - LLM adaptation — sends a structured prompt to the configured model.
+use_example=true, an example from the target client's existing character file (data/characters/<target_client>.json) is included in the prompt as a concrete reference for structure and field meanings (the LLM is instructed not to copy its facts). - LLM adaptation: sends a structured prompt to the configured model.
 The model is asked to preserve source facts, conservatively fill in target-only fields, and return valid JSON.

 Python API